 These students are engaged in Project Learning Tree’s new Energy in Ecosystems e-unit for Grades 3-5.
 In this activity, “A Home for Many,” students inventory organisms living in and around trees to identify ways they interact.
-This is just one of many activities found in PLT’s three new e-units, to be launched next month.
+This is just one of many activities found in PLT’s three new e-units, to be launched soon.

 What is an E-Unit?

 The “e” in e-unit stands for electronic, and PLT’s e-units are self-contained units of instruction that are housed fully online.
 They are multi-disciplinary lessons designed to be easy for teachers to access and use.
 In addition to step-by-step procedures, the e-units include a variety of teaching tools to enhance instruction, such as downloadable student pages, online quizzes, and links to videos.

 The e-units are everything you expect from PLT: hands-on and engaging activities that help teach students how – not what – to think about the environment and their place within it.
 They also make teaching and learning fun.

 As Indianapolis teacher Laura Baker says about Energy in Ecosystems, “The e-unit is a wonderful way to explore the many facets of the trees in our environment.
 It is easy to do, not a huge amount of preparation, and can be done even in an urban environment.”

 Teachers who subscribe to a PLT e-unit will have anytime, anywhere access to quality learning activities.
 Each e-unit contains:

 - detailed step-by-step lesson plans

 - downloadable student pages to guide learning

 - a range of assessment tools, including pre- and post-assessments and evaluation rubrics